qjack001/qjack001.github.io/README.md

 ### Styleguide

-This project follows the [Goodbyte Styleguide](https://github.com/GoodbyteCo/Styleguide) for Vue and Markdown files.
-This is enforced with an [ESLint](./.eslintrc) and [textlint](./.textlintrc) config.
-Every push to the `main` branch is checked against these styleguides, and changes that are not formatted accordingly will fail.
+This project follows the [Goodbyte Styleguide](https://github.com/GoodbyteCo/Styleguide), enforced with an [ESLint](./.eslintrc) config.
+Every push to the `main` branch is checked against the styleguide, and changes that are not formatted accordingly will fail.

 The project can be linted by running: